Ramsey numbers of ordered graphs: Introduction

 In this subsection we show various examples in which Ramsey-type problems on ordered hypergraphs appear.
 The examples consist of both classical and recent results.
 Some results and definitions are also used later in the paper.

-\paragraph{Erd\H{o}s--Szekeres lemma} This well-known statement says that for a given positive integer $k$ one can find a decreasing or increasing subsequence of length $k$ in every sequence of at least $(k-1)^2+1$ distinct integers.
-It is easy to see that this bound is sharp.
-The Erd\H{o}s--Szekeres lemma has many proofs~\cite{steele95} and it is also a special case of a more general Ramsey-type result for ordered graphs.
+\paragraph{Erd\H{o}s--Szekeres lemma.} This well-known fact proved by Erd\H{o}s and Szekeres~\cite{ErSz35_a_comb_problem} states that every sequence of at least $(k-1)^2+1$ distinct integers contains a decreasing or an increasing subsequence of length $k$.
+It is easy to see that the bound $(k-1)^2+1$ is sharp.
+The Erd\H{o}s--Szekeres lemma has many proofs~\cite{steele95} and it is a special case of a Ramsey-type result for ordered graphs.

-Given a sequence $S=(s_1,\ldots,s_N)$ of integers we construct an ordered graph $(K_N,\prec)$ with vertex set $S$ and the ordering of the vertices given by their positions in $S$.
-That is, for $s_i,s_j \in S$ we have $s_i\prec s_j$ if $i<j$.
-Then we color an edge $\{s_i,s_j\}$ with $i<j$ red if $s_i<s_j$ and blue otherwise.
+Given a sequence $S=(s_1,\dots,s_N)$ of integers, we construct an ordered graph $(K_N,\prec)$ with vertex set $S$ and the ordering of the vertices given by their positions in $S$.
+That is, for $s_i,s_j \in S$, we have $s_i \prec s_j$ if $i<j$.
+Then we color an edge $s_is_j$ with $i<j$ red if $s_i < s_j$ and blue otherwise.
 Afterwards, red monotone paths correspond to increasing subsequences of $S$ and blue monotone paths to decreasing subsequences of $S$.
-The lemma now follows from the following result by Choudum and Ponnusamy~\cite{choudum02} (see Milans et al.~\cite{milans12} for a proof in the language of ordered Ramsey theory).
+The lemma now follows from the following result by Choudum and Ponnusamy~\cite{choudum02} (Milans, Stolee, and West~\cite{milans12} gave a proof in the language of ordered Ramsey theory).